SCUR0/PowerShell-Scripts/README.md

 ### Remove-UserHybrid.ps1

 Used for account closure in a hyprid office 365 enviroment.
 No files, accounts, or mailboxes are deleted, instead they are moved to archive locations.
-Archive-UserFiles.ps1 and ShareOnlineEmailAccount.ps1 are included as part of the script
+Archive-UserFiles.ps1 and ShareOnlineEmailAccount.ps1 are included as part of the script.

-### Archive-UserFiles.ps1
+### Search-GroupPolicy.ps1

-Searches multiple network locations for user files and then moves via robocopy.
+Simple script used to search for simple string in domain group policies.

 ### Share-OnlineEmailAccount.ps1